Oscar-Wohlfarhrt/DSRemapper/README.md

 ---

-## How to Install it
+## How to Install it (Windows)
-To run DSRemapper you need to install [.NET 7.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
+1. To run DSRemapper you need to install [.NET 7.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

-After that, you have to download the lasted [Release]() of the program, unzip and run.
+2. After that, you have to download the lasted [Release](https://github.com/Oscar-Wohlfarhrt/DSRemapper/releases/latest) of the program, unzip and run.

-If you want to use specific output plugins, you need to download the drivers to use it, if they are required.
+3. If you want to use specific output plugins, you need to download the drivers to use it, if they are required.

 ### Drivers for included Output Plugins